renovatebot/renovate/website/docs/configuration-options.md

 Use this configuration option for shared config across npm/yarn/pnpm and meteor package managers.

+## kubernetes

+Add to this configuration setting if you need to override any of the Kubernetes default settings.
+Use the `docker` config object instead if you wish for configuration to apply across all Docker-related package managers.

 ## labels

 Add an array of 1 or more strings to `labels` and Renovate will apply these labels to any PR its created.
 Usually these will be a per-repository setting like "renovate", or "ready", or "dependencies", however you can configure them right down to per-package level.